Jan Zilinsky

 Content moderation and online safety

-Platforms balance their wishes to respect users' free speech sensibilities with protecting people from online abuse.
-How can they deal with "lawful but awful" content, given that toxicity is often in the eye of the beholder?
-We measure preferences for content moderation and discuss how governance of platforms can be improved. -
+How can platforms deal with "lawful but awful" content, given that toxicity is often in the eye of the beholder?
+We measure preferences for content moderation and discuss how governance of platforms can be improved.

 Papers